 While it’s a requirement to safely secure loads on a vehicle, especially when they’re open to the environment, sometimes it’s done poorly.

-I don’t know how many times I’ve driven behind farm vehicles which have things falling out the back of them, in the best case scenarios, it’s just a shit load of manure.
+I don’t know how many times I’ve driven behind farm vehicles that have things falling out the back of them, in the best-case scenarios, it’s just a shit load of manure.
 But unfortunately, it’s normally things that can scratch and chip the paint.